architolk/retroclock/coding/design.md

 ## 3.18 setMelodyPosition

-Adds a bit in the melody[0..2] [0..8] at the corresponding melodyPosition or removes it.
+Adds a bit in the alarmChimeMelody[0..7,0..2] at the corresponding melodyPosition or removes it.

 ## 3.19 setAlarmTempo

-Increases alarmTempo[0..8] and calls showConfigDisplay().
+Increases alarmTempo[0..7] and calls showConfigDisplay().

+## 3.20 setDisplayMode

+Toggles the status of displayMode.

+## 3.21 setClockFineTune

+Toggles the status of clockFineTune.

-## 3.20 toggleStartEndStatus
+## 3.22 toggleStartEndStatus

-Toggles the status of showStartEndStatus
+Toggles the status of selectedNightParam

-## 3.21 setNightMode
+## 3.23 setNightMode

-increase the value of nightStart or nightEnd, depending on the value of showStartEndStatus.
+increase the value of nightStart or nightEnd, depending on the value of selectedNightParam.